Mammographic Lesion Segmentation with Lightweight Models: A Comparative Study: Abstract

 \section{Abstract}

-Breast cancer is a leading cause of cancer-related mortality among women worldwide, with mammography as the primary screening tool.
-While deep learning models have shown strong performance in lesion segmentation, most rely on computationally intensive architectures that limit their use in resource-constrained environments.
-This study evaluates the performance and efficiency of lightweight models for mammographic lesion segmentation.
-Architectures including MobileNetV2, EfficientNet Lite, ENet, and Fast-SCNN were compared against a U-Net baseline using the INbreast dataset with 5-fold cross-validation.
+\textbf{Purpose}: Breast cancer is a leading cause of cancer-related mortality among women worldwide, with mammography as the primary screening tool.
+While deep learning models have demonstrated strong performance in lesion segmentation, most rely on computationally intensive architectures, which limit their use in resource-constrained environments.
+This study evaluates whether lightweight models can achieve clinically relevant segmentation performance under explicit computational constraints, namely, a CPU-only environment and limited memory availability.

+\textbf{Approach}: Several lightweight architectures, including MobileNetV2, EfficientNet Lite, FPN, and Fast-SCNN, were compared against a U-Net baseline using the INbreast dataset under a 5-fold cross-validation protocol.
 Performance was assessed using Dice score, Intersection over Union (IoU), and Recall, alongside model complexity.
+The best-performing model was further evaluated on the DMID dataset to assess cross-dataset generalization.

-MobileNetV2 with Squeeze-and-Excitation (SCSE) achieved the best performance, with a Dice score of 0.5766 while using approximately 75\% fewer parameters than U-Net.
-Cross-dataset evaluation on the DMID dataset showed reduced accuracy due to domain shift but preserved recall.
-These results demonstrate that lightweight architectures offer a practical balance between performance and efficiency for deployable CAD systems.
+\textbf{Results}: MobileNetV2 with Concurrent Spatial and Squeeze \& Excitation (SCSE) achieved the best performance, with a Dice score of 0.5766 while using approximately 75\% fewer parameters, highlighting a favorable accuracy–efficiency trade-off under constrained execution settings than U-Net.
+Cross-dataset evaluation on DMID showed reduced segmentation accuracy due to domain shift, with Dice and IoU decreasing, while Recall remained relatively stable.